 8. Create Beautiful, Professional Portraits

-If you have an iPhone 7 Plus, iPhone 8 Plus, or iPhone X, you can enjoy using Portrait Mode to capture beautiful portraits with a blurred background.
+If you have an iPhone 7 Plus, 8 Plus, X, XS, XS Max or XR, you can use iPhone Portrait Mode to capture beautiful portraits with a blurred background.

 There are a few things to remember to make sure you get the best results, however.